22nd Marching Regiment of Foreign Volunteers: History

 On September 16, 1939, the government of Édouard Daladier established Foreign Workers Companies (compagnie de travailleurs étrangers) which were not part of the French Foreign Legion.
 These formations were called Régiments de marche de volontaires étrangers.
-When it was deployed throughout Alsace on May 6, the 22nd Marching Regiment of the Foreign Volunteers left its training facility at Bacarès.
+The 22nd RMVE was composed largely of Spanish Republicans who had fled to France after Francisco Franco's victory in the Spanish Civil War.
+The unit trained at Bacarès before being deployed to Alsace on May 6, 1940.
+On May 10, the 22nd RMVE was attached to the 19th Infantry Division, under the command of General Toussaint.
+On May 19 the 22nd RMVE departed its positions near Altkirch and traveled by rail to Boran-sur-Oise, arriving May 21.